A Brief History of Albertsons

 Sankaran became CEO in April 2019.
 Under the early days of Sankaran's run, a few were stores opened, many with a local touch (though these were all planned before Sankaran).
 A Carrs opened in Anchorage with a Kaladi Brothers instead of Starbucks, and a Star Market in Boston featured an in-store Regina Pizzeria instead of the stock deli pizza.

 He would oversee the supermarket chain as the COVID-19 crisis hit (which despite the economy hard, saw supermarkets rise) in 2020, shortly after slashing several more Randalls stores (particularly in The Woodlands area).
 Despite this, he finally took the company public in June 2020, though the trading primarily benefitted Albertsons' investors that had bought the company in 2006 rather than the company itself.
-This changed the company from Albertsons Companies LLC (which had it had been for the last few years) into Albertsons Companies Inc.
+This changed the company from Albertsons Companies LLC (which had it had been for the last few years) into Albertsons Companies Incorporated.

 While Robert Miller had gone on an acquisition spree, Sankaran slowed down company growth, with few acquisitions, save for the United division buying the rights and recipes to August Pies, a local fried pie brand (though as of spring 2022, this has yet to happen).
 United also changed the Texas "Albertsons Market" stores that had transferred from the Southern division a few years earlier to simply "United Supermarkets" like their main brand, though the New Mexico stores (such as Alamogordo and the acquired Lawrence Bros. stores) continued to use the brand.